 Thame glanced from side to side.
 “I just happened to be walking in the area and I--”

 Tonk Fah cracked his knuckles.
-Vivenna glanced at him, suddenly noticing that he seemed a lot more. . .dangerous than he had before.
-She frowned.
+Vivenna glanced at him, suddenly noticing that Tonk Fah seemed a lot more. . .dangerous than he had before.
 The idle, overweight man who liked to nap during conversations seemed to have vanished.
 In his place was a thug with sleeves rolled up, showing off muscles that bulged beneath the girth.

 Thame was sweating.
 To the side, Clod the Lifeless stepped into the room, his inhuman eyes falling into shadow, his face looking like something crafted from wax.
 An impersonation of a human.